DistributedObjectProtocol/web/docs/api/javascript/addtype.md

 To do...

-But for now you can have a look to [https://github.com/DistributedObjectProtocol/dop/tree/master/src/types](https://github.com/DistributedObjectProtocol/dop/tree/master/src/types)
+But for now you can have a look at [https://github.com/DistributedObjectProtocol/dop/tree/master/src/types](https://github.com/DistributedObjectProtocol/dop/tree/master/src/types)